EUS 101, Introduction to Environmental and Urban Studies (4 credits): The core interdisciplinary course in the social

 Note: prerequisites normally apply for a, b, and c:

 b.
 Economics (prerequisite: ECON 100 or the equivalent AP or transfer credits)

-EUS 305, EUS Practicum (4 credits): Practicum courses, normally taken after moderation, include field work.
+EUS 305, EUS Practicum (4 credits): Practicum courses, taken after moderation, include field work.
 Some Study Abroad programs may satisfy the Practicum requirement.

 EUS Internship or Service Project (0 credits).
 More information at our EUS Internships Page.

 14 credits (not including core requirements in items 1–5 above) in a well-defined Focus Area, to be identified at the time of moderation.
-The student should learn the methodological approaches, research methods, and writing/publication conventions as well as the fundamental principles and theorems of the Focus Area, which is identified in consultation with the advisor and approved by the moderation board.
+The student should learn the methodological approaches, research methods, and writing/publication conventions as well as the fundamental concepts of the Focus Area, which is identified in consultation with the advisor and approved by the moderation board.

 a.
 At least two Focus Area courses must be at the 300-level, normally within a single discipline.

 b.
-One Focus Area course should cover methodologies relevant to your Focus Area: empirical analysis, research methods, mathematics, or computer science, as deemed appropriate.
+One Focus Area course should cover methodologies relevant to that Focus Area: empirical analysis, research methods, mathematics, or computer science, as deemed appropriate.
 (Typical choices include GIS, statistics, biostatistics, econometrics, and ethnography.)

 EUS Senior Project (8 credits).